ansys/pyensight/doc/source/calc_functions.rst

     If you have a static geometry with visual displacement turned on then ``dis2nodes`` will not use the displacement in its calculations.
 You will need to enable server-side (computational) displacement.
 If you have changing
     coordinate geometry, then ``dist2node`` works without adjustment.
-If you have changing connectivity then ``dist2node`` should not be used as it may give nonsensical results because connectivity is re-evaluated each timestep and node ids may be reassigned.
+If you have changing connectivity then ``dist2node`` should not be used as it may give nonsensical results because connectivity is re-evaluated each time step and node ids may be reassigned.

     For transient results, to find the distance between two nodes on different parts, or between two nodes if one or both don't have ids, or the ids are not unique for the model